microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/eks/eks_terraform/_index.md

     ![Screenshot showing how to create AWS IAM key](./image5.png)

   * Set your credentials via the AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY, environment variables, representing your AWS Access Key and AWS Secret Key.
+Terraform will use these to access your AWS account.

+    If you are running Linux or MacOS:
       ```shell
       export TF_VAR_AWS_ACCESS_KEY_ID="an access key"
       export TF_VAR_AWS_SECRET_ACCESS_KEY="a secret key"
       export TF_VAR_AWS_DEFAULT_REGION="us-west-2"
+      ```
+      If you are running Windows, you will need to manually add the environment variables to settings.
+Click on the search bar (windows 10) or search icon (windows 11) in the taskbar, and type in environment.
+You should get a suggested app of "Edit the system environment variables" Open that, and on the lower right corner, click on Environment Variables.
+Under the user section, add the following variables
+      ```shell
+      New Variable
+      variable field: TF_VAR_AWS_ACCESS_KEY_ID
+      Value field: "an access key"

+      New Variable
+      variable field: TF_VAR_AWS_SECRET_ACCESS_KEY
+      variable field: "a secret key"

+      New Variable
+      variable field:TF_VAR_AWS_DEFAULT_REGION
+      value field: "us-west-2"
       ```

 ## Deployment